hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 <div style="text-align:center"><h1>Need some help?</h1></div>

 1. **My Question is not answered here**
-   Join our [Telegram channel](https://t.me/thcorg) and ask your question.
+   [Join #ops](/ops) and ask your question.
 We will try to answer.

 1. **I have a problem with my Root Server**<a id="help"></a>
-   Join our [Telegram channel](https://t.me/thcorg) and send us the output of `echo "$SF_HOSTNAME $SF_LID $SF_FQDN"` _and_ a screenshot.
+   [Join #ops](/ops) and send us the output of `echo "$SF_HOSTNAME $SF_LID $SF_FQDN"` _and_ a screenshot.
 Explain your problem (what you expect to see or happen and what you see or what happens instead).

 1. **Can I do stupid things?**<a id=stupid></a>
    No. You can not mine crypto or use segfault to do stupid or illegal things.
 This is not a warez trading platform either.
 It's also not a 'cheap way to access the Internet anonymously' - buy your own [VPN](https://www.mullvad.net).
 Go away unless you are doing research or working on some great project.
-Join our [Telegram Channel](https://t.me/thcorg) (especially if you are new): Participate & discuss.
+[Join #ops](/ops) (especially if you are new): Participate & discuss.

 1. **Can I do Bug Bounty?**<a id=bb></a>
    Hardly.
 BB tools often flood the target.
 They are a cost to us but you make the money 🤭.
 [Donate](../free/) and we are happy to upgrade your resources.
 Some fine BB hunters use Segfault for resource-friendly tools (like BurpSuite) without donating and that's cool with us as long as you participate in the discussions and share your ideas.